MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 ## Forms, dashboards, and applications

-The nonprofit accelerator combines standard Microsoft Common Data Model entities with customized nonprofit entities.
+The nonprofit accelerator combines standard Common Data Model entities with customized nonprofit entities.
 This section describes the forms, views, and dashboards that demonstrate the entities in the data model as well as applications that build out business rules.

 This includes the following: